 Welcome to my official author website, Archaeologies of the Weird.

-I post book reviews, writing advice, and the occasional piece of amateur historical research.
+If you’re looking through my earlier posts, you’ll find writing advice, and the occasional piece of amateur historical research.
 I love historical fantasy, weird fiction, and literary/pulp takes on archaeology.
 My favourite authors include Guy Gavriel Kay, Michael Ondaatje, Jeff VanderMeer, Usman Malik, and Charles de Lint.

 As an academic, I’ve written a Master’s thesis on modern fantasy as a form of peripheral modernism.
 I’ve presented at MythCon, Brave New World: Revisiting Globalization in Literature and Culture (a graduate conference held at McGill University in 2018), and at the Academic Conference for Canadian Fantasy and Science Fiction (ACCSFF).